View Source EXLA (EXLA v0.9.2)

 XLA binaries

 EXLA relies on the XLA package to provide the necessary XLA binaries.
 Whenever possible it tries to download precompiled builds, but you may need to build from source if there is no version matching your target environment.
-For more details, including GPU/TPU support see the usage section.
+For more details, including GPU/TPU support and requirements see the XLA docs.

 Configuration